gongyibei/GuitarsoloTranscriber/README.md

 # Dataset

-The training dataset used is [GuitarSet](https://guitarset.weebly.com/).
+The training dataset used in this project is [GuitarSet](https://guitarset.weebly.com/).

 # Result

-test wav file.
+test with audio file, and generate the result figure.

 ```bash
 python3 ./test.py